linkerd/website/linkerd.io/content/2/tasks/exposing-dashboard.md

 which is fed into the `linkerd-web` deployment via the `enforced-host` container argument.

+If you're managing Linkerd with Helm, then you can set the host using the `enforcedHostRegexp` value.

-One way of doing that is through Kustomize, as explained in [Customizing Installation](/2/tasks/customize-install/), using an overlay like this one:
+Another way of doing that is through Kustomize, as explained in [Customizing Installation](/2/tasks/customize-install/), using an overlay like this one:

 ```yaml
 apiVersion: apps/v1